PaulJerimy/SecCertRoadmap/README.md

 ## Planned Feature
 - Certification database
-  - Create a PostgresDB with tables for each domain, certifying agency, certification, exam, and keywords
+  - Create a database (Realm?) with tables for each domain, certifying agency, certification, exam, and keywords
   - Add data for each Certifying agency
   - Add data for each Certification
 - Procedural chart building